oggy/looksee/README.markdown

 It'll also color the methods according to whether they're public, protected, private, undefined (using Module#undef_method), or overridden.
-So pretty.
-The default colors are:
+So pretty!
+By default:

     public:     white
     public:     green